nimrossum/research-project/docs/main.typ

 We make the following contributions:
 - We define Compression Distance (CD), a distance metric based on lossless compression, and derive its per-commit delta ($#sym.Delta"CD"$).
 - We implement CD computation as API endpoints in the Git Truck analysis tool, leveraging ZStandard with a 2 MB search window.
+// TODO: Update this
-- We empirically evaluate CD on three projects (Git Truck, Commitizen, Twooter), showing strong correlation with LoCC, improved discrimination of commit types, and distinct author-level insights.
+- We empirically evaluate CD on two projects (Git Truck and Commitizen), showing strong correlation with LoCC, improved discrimination of commit types, and distinct author-level insights.

 The remainder of the paper is organized as follows. @sec:background reviews LoCC and its limitations. @sec:approach presents our proposed CD metric and its theoretical foundation. @sec:methodology details the methodology: data collection, metric computation, commit classification, and statistical analyses. @sec:results reports results for RQ1-RQ3. @sec:discussion discusses implications, practical considerations, and limitations.
 Finally, Section 7 concludes and outlines directions for future work.